devsekhar/Git-Commands/README.md

 *If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*

 --
+### Updating your remote Origin (PUSH and FETCH)
+git remote set-url origin  https://username:password@myrepository.biz/file.git

+and if your password or username contain @ replace it with %40

+Then check git remote -v

 ### Getting & Creating Projects